How to save and print

 To download your collection, click Download all.
 You then choose the format for downloading—PDF, Microsoft Word, or both.
 Once downloaded, you can print or save your document (or edit it, if in Microsoft Word).

 Note that the layout in the downloaded document may not exactly match the layout in the original legislation.
+If you tag and download sections or clauses from an official Act or Legislative Instrument, the downloaded document will not be official.
 Also, you should be aware that legislation has the potential to be amended at any time.
 If you save sections/clauses and refer to them later, they may no longer be current.

 You are welcome to link to this website, and to circulate links to this website.
 See Linking to this website.